KalebKE/ME7Tuner/README.md

 Unlike closed loop corrections, open loop logs must be contained a single ME7Logger file and a single Zeitronix log.
 Both ME7Logger and Zeitronix logger need to be started before the first pull and stopped after the last pull.
 ME7Tuner correlates the ME7Logger logs and Zeitronix logs based on throttle position so both sets of logs need to contain the same number of pulls.

 * Get [ME7Logger](http://nefariousmotorsports.com/forum/index.php/topic,837.0title,.html)

-* Log RPM (nmot), STFT (fr_w), LTFT (fra_w), MAF Voltage (uhfm_w), Throttle Plate Angle (wdkba), Lambda Control Active (B_lr), MAF g/sec (mshfm_w), Requested Lambda (lamsbg_w) and Fuel Injector On-Time (ti_bl).
+Log the following parameters:

+* RPM - 'nmot'
+* STFT - 'fr_w'
+* LTFT - 'fra_w'
+* MAF Voltage - 'uhfm_w'
+* MAF g/sec - 'mshfm_w'
+* Throttle Plate Angle - 'wdkba'
+* Lambda Control Active - 'B_lr'
+* Engine Load - rl_w'
+* Requested Lambda - 'lamsbg_w'
+* Fuel Injector On-Time - 'ti_bl'

+Logging Instructions:

 * Start both ME7Logger and the Zeitronix Logger and do as many WOT pulls as possible.
 Perform WOT pulls in 2nd and 3rd gear from 2000 RPM if possible.
 Stop both loggers when you are finished.
 * Save your logs and put them into a directory
-* If you haven't done so already, create a .csv file of your MLHFM with headers of "voltage" and "kg/hr" and the corresponding values under each header.
-[Example mlhfm.csv](http://kircherelectronics.com/wp-content/uploads/2019/02/mlhfm.csv)
 * Open ME7Tuner and click on the "Open Loop Fueling" tab at the top
-* Click the MLFHM tab on the left and click the "Load MLHFM" button and select your mlhfm.csv file.
-The file should load and plot.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2022/03/Screen-Shot-2022-03-05-at-11.01.06-AM.png "MLHFM")

 * Click the "ME7 Logs" tab on the left side of the screen.
 * Click "Load ME7 Logs" and select the ME7Logger .csv file
 * Click "Load AFR Logs" and select the Zeitronix .csv file
-* You should see the requested AFR from ME7 plotted in blue and the actual AFR from Zeitronix in red.
-If the requested AFR doesn't match the actual AFR the MAF scaling is incorrect.
+* You should see the requested AFR from ME7 plotted in orange and the actual AFR from Zeitronix in red. *If the requested AFR doesn't match the actual AFR the MAF scaling is incorrect.*

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2022/03/Screen-Shot-2022-03-05-at-11.04.58-AM.png "Open Loop Fueling")